-The Internal Revenue Service (IRS) informed the Company by a letter dated August 24, 2004 that the Plan and related trust were designed in accordance with the applicable provisions of the IRC.
-The Plan has been amended, however the plan administrator believes that the Plan is currently designed and being operated in compliance with the applicable requirements of the IRC.
-Therefore, the plan administrator believes that the Plan was qualified and the related trust was tax-exempt as of December 31, 2006 and 2005.
+The Company has not yet received a determination letter from the Internal Revenue Service (IRS) indicating that the Plan and related trust are designed in accordance with the applicable provisions of the IRC.
+The Plan administrator believes that the Plan is currently designed and being operated in compliance with the applicable requirements of the IRC.
+Therefore, the Plan administrator believes that the Plan was qualified and the related trust was tax-exempt as of December 31, 2006 and 2005.